-Coffees of the Americas are best known for their light to medium body with a balanced and clean mouthfeel.
+Coffees from the Americas are best known for their light to medium body with a balanced and clean mouthfeel.
 American coffees typically exhibit a slight sweetness in the flavor which is often accented by a sparkling, crisp, and lively acidity that may be also be spicy.
 South American coffees grouped here also include Central America, and come from the following countries:

 Balanced, Consistent, and Often Delicate Coffees!